SPANISH GRADUATE PROGRAM

 • the "Programa "'Llegamos juntos'", by getting to know your cohort before you come to campus

-• an array of extra-curricular opportunities: the Spanish Theater Club, the Hispanic Heritage Month, the Language Partners program, Conversation groups, etc.
+• an array of extra-curricular opportunities: the Spanish Theater Club, the Hispanic Heritage Month, Conversation groups, etc.

 • participating in the SLLC Colloquium Series, where students present research topics